Property Investor Tax Deduction Checklist

 • Capital works — structural construction such as new walls, a re-roof or an extension; claimed under Division 43 at a set rate over many years.

 The practical test is timing and degree.
 A repair that addresses wear and tear arising while the property earned rent is generally immediately deductible.
 Work that betters the property, or that fixes a problem present when you bought it, is generally capital.
 Where construction is involved, the cost typically becomes a Division 43 capital works deduction spread across the relevant period rather than a single-year claim.
 Because the boundary is genuinely fine, keep before-and-after notes and invoices that describe exactly what was done.
+For the ATO ruling behind the distinction, the entirety doctrine and worked examples, see our technical resource on repairs versus capital improvements for rental properties.

 Depreciating plant and equipment (Division 40)